Cassino: Economy

 Cassino's economy is based on industry and tertiary.
 The Fiat Chrysler Plant and its satellite firms employs a significant part of the population.
 As a consequence, the economy is strongly influenced by the automotive sector's trends, as experienced from the recent crisis.
-In Cassino there is also an SKF plant and several paper mills and marble factories.
+Cassino also has an SKF plant and several paper mills and marble factories.

-The weekly market that occur every Sunday, is also an attraction of people from the surrounding municipalities.
-Cassino is also home to a Courthouse.
+The Sunday weekly market is also an attraction of people from the surrounding municipalities.
+Cassino also has a courthouse.

 Education

-Cassino hosts the University of Cassino with the faculties of Economics, Law, Languages, Physical Education and Literature located in the Campus and the faculty of Engineering located in the city centre.
+Cassino hosts the University of Cassino with the Faculties of Economics, Law, Languages, Physical Education and Literature located in the campus and the Faculty of Engineering located in the city centre.
 Cassino also hosts branches of the Sapienza University of Rome and the University of Rome Tor Vergata for the degrees in Physiotherapy and Nursing.
-The University of Cassino and Southern Lazio with a score of 66.8 points is ranked #1711 among the world's best universities by cwur.org.
+The University of Cassino and Southern Lazio, with a score of 66.8 points, is ranked at 1711 among the world's best universities by cwur.org.

 Transport

-Being in a crossroads among the regions Lazio, Campania, Abruzzo and Molise, Cassino has always been a strategic hub for transports and communications.
+Being in a crossroads of the regions of Lazio, Campania, Abruzzo and Molise, Cassino has been a strategic hub for transports and communications.